-Investors have already been given a glimpse of the FS through announcements over the last six months, and it does seem that the one message is coming out loud and clear that the Khemisset Potash Project is a world class mining asset.
-The project seems to be rapidly shaping up to be in the bottom two for capital intensity as well as being comfortably within the lower quartile of operating costs.
+The Khemisset Potash Project is a world class mining asset which looks to be in the bottom two for capital intensity as well as being comfortably within the lower quartile of operating costs.

 We believe that the Emmerson investment case is highly compelling.
 Not only does the Khemisset Potash Project have the potential to be a low capex operation, based on independent MOP price forecasts over the life of the project, the project could receive impressive netbacks from sales both locally in Morocco and from exports to NW Europe and Brazil.
 It could be the best location in the world given not only the access to multiple world markets but also the local markets.
 In addition, there is the opportunity to supply 1 -2Mtpa of salt to the East Coast US market for de-icing, plus the potential for low capex SOP production.
 It is a very robust project and can be strongly profitable even at the current potash price, which is a far better position than most of the industry.